In the poll-bound West Bengal, polling for the Sixth Phase of Assembly Elections is progressing smoothly.

 The average voter turnout was registered at 57.30 per cent till 01.30 P.M.

 The people were seen standing in long queues in front of the Polling Stations right from the beginning.

-The polling, which began at 7.00 A.M., will be conducted till 6.30 P.M. in 43 Assembly seats spread over four districts going to polls today.
+The polling, which began at 7.00 A.M., will be conducted till 6.30 P.M. in the 43 Assembly Constituencies spread over four districts going to polls today.

 The state is witnessing eight-phase elections.

 All the necessary facilities and security arrangements have been made to ensure free and fair polling during this phase.

 The Voter Verifiable Paper Audit Trail (VVPAT) is being used along with Electronic Voting Machine (EVM) at every Polling Station, with a view to enhance the transparency and credibility of the election process and the availability of adequate number of EVMs and VVPATs has already been ensured for the smooth conduct of elections.

 In view of the prevailing COVID-19 pandemic, the option of Postal Ballot facility has been extended to the electors who are COVID- 19 positive or suspect as certified by competent authority and are in home or institutional quarantine along with those marked as Persons with Disabilities (PwD) and above the age of 80 years.

 It has also been ensured that every Polling Station is equipped with Assured Minimum Facilities (AMF) like drinking water, waiting shed, toilet with water facility, adequate arrangements for lighting, ramp of appropriate gradient for the Persons with Disabilities.